How it works

 5 stages.
 None optional.

 Every AI action in your organisation passes through all 5 stages before it can execute.
 This is not middleware.
 This is not a monitoring layer.
-This is the execution path itself.
+This is the authorisation pipeline.

-Agent proposes action Xybern intercepts 5-stage pipeline Enforcement decision Vault record
+Agent proposes action Xybern intercepts 5-stage pipeline Authorisation decision Vault record

 01